Nick-kciN/CarbonCreditAccounts/README.md

 # CarbonCreditAccounts
-An invitation to modify 'Cyclos' OS banking software for carbon emissions trading - in return for carbon credit rewards.
+This is an invitation to modify 'Cyclos' OS banking software for carbon emissions trading - in return for carbon credit rewards.